zeek/zeek-docs/doc/scripts/base/frameworks/broker/store.zeek.rst

    Remove all elements within a set.

-   :s: the set to clear.
+   :param s: the set to clear.

    :returns: always true.